-The club's valuation of assets under Solvency II is consistent with the statutory financial statements prepared under UK GAAP.
+The club's valuation and recognition of assets under Solvency II is consistent with the statutory financial statements prepared under UK GAAP.
 Some assets are reclassified and valued differently under Solvency II and are described below.

-- Investments valued at market price at period end provided by the Club's investment manager, Northern Trust.
+- Deferred tax assets amounts of income taxes recoverable in future periods in respect of deductible temporary differences; the carry forward of unused tax losses; and/or the carry forward of unused tax credits.
+Recognised to the extent that they are regarded as recoverable only when it is more likely than not that there will be suitable net taxable income from which the future reversal of the underlying timing differences can be deducted. - Investments valued at market price at period end provided by the Club's investment custodian, Northern Trust.
 The Club uses Bloomberg to ascertain that investments are traded in active markets and hold no over the counter assets requiring modelling in the portfolio.
 Some deposits disclosed as cash under UK GAAP have been reclassified to investments under Solvency II determined by the deposits' Complementary Identification Code ("CIC").
-Accrued interest have been reallocated to investments from any other assets as required under Solvency II. - Reinsurance recoverables reinsurers' share of technical provision valued on a cash flow basis under Solvency II.
-See section D.2 Technical Provision. - Insurance and intermediaries receivables valued at cost less any provision for impairment in value.
+Accrued interest has been reallocated to investments from any other assets as required under Solvency II. - Reinsurance recoverables reinsurers' share of technical provision valued on a cash flow basis under Solvency II.
+See section D.2 Technical Provision. - Insurance and intermediaries receivables amounts past due for payment by members that are not included in cash-in flows of technical provisions.
+Valued at cost less any provision for impairment in value.
 Premium receivable from members recognised as insurance receivables under UK GAAP, forms part of the best estimates technical provision under Solvency II.
-See section D.2 Technical Provision. - Reinsurance receivables valued at cost less any provision for impairment in value. - Receivables (trade, not insurance) valued at cost less any provision for impairment in value. - Cash and cash equivalents valued at the amount held at period end.
-Foreign currencies are translated at the US dollar rate of exchange at the balance sheet date. - Any other assets valued at cost less any provision for impairment in value.
+See section D.2 Technical Provision. - Reinsurance receivables amounts past due by reinsurers, both external and internal, that are not included in reinsurance recoverables.
+Valued at cost less any provision for impairment in value. - Receivables (trade, not insurance) amounts past due for payment from other Standard Group companies and non-insurance business partners.
+Valued at cost less any provision for impairment in value. - Cash and cash equivalents valued at the amount held at period end.
+Foreign currencies are translated at the US dollar rate of exchange at the balance sheet date.
+Some deposits disclosed as cash under UK

+- GAAP have been reclassified to investments under Solvency II determined by the deposits' Complementary Identification Code ("CIC"). - Any other assets valued at cost less any provision for impairment in value.
 Prepayments and accrued income are included on an accrual basis.
 Accrued premium income is reclassified to technical provision under Solvency II.
 See section D.2 Technical Provision.